Accessible documents policy

 What to do if you cannot use one of our documents

 We’re always looking to improve the accessibility of our documents.
-If you find any problems that are not listed on this page or you think we’re not meeting accessibility requirements, email us at alternative.formats@education.gov.uk.
+If you encounter any problems that are not listed on this page or a document that doesn’t meet accessibility requirements, email us at alternative.formats@education.gov.uk.
+Let us know the details of the document you were trying to access and why you could not access it.

 Technical information about the accessibility of our documents

-DfE is committed to making our documents accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+DfE is committed to making our documents accessible in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Non-accessible content